Fiddes History, Family Crest & Coats of Arms

 Early Notables of the Fiddes family (pre 1700)

-More information is included under the topic Early Fiddes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Fiddes Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: